Computer Programming and Information Technology Certificate

 Credits: 3

-COMP 214 introduces the fundamental concepts, principles, and structures of operating systems.
-An operating system is software on a computer that orchestrates the hardware components of the computer.
+COMP 111 introduces the fundamental concepts, principles, and structures of operating systems.
+An operating system is the software on a computer that orchestrates the hardware components of the computer.
 The operating system provides the user/programmer with efficient and convenient service and a high degree of machine independence in writing programs, executing programs, and managing system resources.
 It is assumed that students taking this course are familiar with the basic structure and the main hardware components of a computer.
-Pre-Requisite: COMP 106 or COMP 168, or an equivalent university-level programming course.
+Prerequisite: COMP106 or COMP108 or an equivalent university-level programming course.

 Hours: 45